Unscroller Home

 If the problem feels bigger than doomscrolling

 Sometimes bad-news feeds are only part of the picture.
 If you keep reaching for social apps throughout the day, read the guide on social media addiction.
+If you are specifically thinking "I can't stop scrolling," start with can't stop scrolling.
 If you want the definition and psychology behind the loop, start with doomscrolling.

 FAQ